cs50nestm/web/temperature/README.md

   <iframe src="https://www.youtube.com/embed/WzfPjOYmjxg?modestbranding=1&amp;rel=0&amp;showinfo=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""> </iframe>
 </div>

+## How to Start

-First, create some shortcuts to be able to access the input value, the select value and the output area from your HTML.
+You may want to create some shortcuts to be able to access the input value, the select value and the output area from your HTML.
 You can do this by creating three variables as follows:

 ```javascript
 let input = document.querySelector("#tempInput")